Skip to main content

 The Schema-Aware Trigger System in SkyrimNet allows you to define custom reactions to in-game events.
 This system makes NPCs, the player character, and the world itself more dynamic, offering immersive responses that feel tailored to what's happening in real time.

 Triggers are event-driven rules that check for specific gameplay conditions, such as casting a spell or using an item.
 When conditions are met, a templated response is generated โ€” from a whispered thought to a loud reaction from nearby NPCs.
+Triggers can:

 How Triggers Workโ€‹